-Pro Bono Institute (PBI), in conjunction with Wilmer Cutler Pickering Hale and Dorr*† and the Pickering family, is proud to present its 2017 John H. Pickering Award to Kirkland & Ellis*† in recognition of its diverse pro bono program that holistically demonstrates an institutionalized approach to strengthening access to justice around the world.
+Pro Bono Institute (PBI), in conjunction with Wilmer Cutler Pickering Hale and Dorr and the Pickering family, is proud to present its 2017 John H. Pickering Award to Kirkland & Ellis in recognition of its outstanding institutional commitment to pro bono and the inspiring pro bono performance of its lawyers and staff.

-Kirkland & Ellis, a founding member of PBI’s Law Firm Pro Bono Project and a signatory to the Law Firm Pro Bono Challenge® initiative, has been a long-time leader in pro bono.
-The firm supports and promotes access to justice through meaningful pro bono projects that span a variety of issues.
+Kirkland, a founding member of PBI’s Law Firm Pro Bono Project and a signatory to the Law Firm Pro Bono Challenge® initiative, has been a long-time leader in pro bono.
+The firm supports and promotes access to justice through meaningful pro bono projects that span a variety of issues, including civil rights, disability rights, immigration, prisoner rights, death penalty cases and criminal appeals, guardianship, veterans’ benefits, and the representation of nonprofit organizations, among other areas.
+Kirkland encourages its attorneys at all levels to contribute their professional services to pro bono causes they are passionate about.
+In 2016, Kirkland attorneys devoted 116,315 hours to representing organizations and individuals in pro bono matters.

 About Kirkland & Ellis